PRINCIPAL INVESTIGATOR

 Associate Editor of Science Advances

-Professor Jeehwan Kim is an Associate Professor of Massachusetts Institute of Technology in the Mechanical engineering and Materials Science and Engineering.
+Professor Jeehwan Kim is a tenured Associate Professor of Massachusetts Institute of Technology in the Mechanical engineering and Materials Science and Engineering.
 His research covers topics ranging from basic material physics/mechanics to electronic/photonic devices and systems for next generation electronics.
 He is a Principal Investigator in Research Laboratory of Electronics at MIT.
 Prof. Kim’s group focuses on innovation in nanotechnology for next generation computing and electronics.
 Before joining MIT in 2015, he was a Research Staff Member at IBM T.J.
 Watson Research Center in Yorktown Heights, NY since 2008.
 Many of his patents have been licensed for commercialization.
 Prof. Kim is a recipient of 20 IBM high value invention achievement awards.
 In 2012, he was appointed a “Master Inventor” of IBM in recognition of his active intellectual property generation and commercialization of his research.
-He is a recipient of DARPA Young Faculty Award.
-He is an inventor of 200 issued/pending US patents and an author of >50 articles in peer-reviewed journals.
+He is a recipient of DARPA Young Faculty Award and DARPA Director’s Fellowship.
 He received his B.S. from Hongik University, his M.S. from Seoul National University, and his Ph.D. from UCLA in 2008, all of them in Materials Science.

 GRADUATE STUDENTS